eugenefvdm/whmcs-api/README.md

 }
 ```

 Next to use the custom API call `getclientbyphonenumber` you need to manually update `tblapi_roles` to add it.
-Also remmeber to update it every time again you make a change because the UI will overwrite the custom API call.
+Also remember to update it every time again you make a change because the UI will overwrite the custom API call.

 ```json
 {"addclient":1,"getclientsdetails":1,"getclientbyphonenumber":1}